snowplow-incubator/dsctl/README.md

 # Data Structures Control

-_Data Structures Control_, or `dsctl` for short, is a client to the Snowplow Insights Data Structures API.
+_Data Structures Control_, or `dsctl` for short, is a client to the Snowplow BDP Data Structures API.
 This API can be used by Snowplow Analytics customers as elaborated in
 [the respective documentation](https://docs.snowplowanalytics.com/docs/understanding-tracking-design/managing-data-structures-via-the-api/).
 In particular, it is worth reading the paragraph about